 Protein uses original choreography, text, music and humour, connecting theatrical experiences with real life stories, resulting in witty, entertaining and provocative shows on- and off-stage.

-Would you like to work with Protein?
-We're looking for a producer to mould and develop the creative potential of Protein as it seeks to grow and increase its national and international profile by looking at a holistic way of integrating its many strands of work, from theatre-based productions and outdoor projects to its participation programme.
+Protein is seeking a part-time producer to join our team.
+This is a new post to join the team of Artistic Director Luca Silvestrini, Executive Director Jo Towler and Company Administrator Joel Cottrell.
+The primary purpose of the post is to mould and develop the creative potential of Protein as it seeks to grow and increase its national and international profile by looking at a holistic way of integrating its many strands of work, from theatre-based productions and outdoor projects to its participation programme.
 This role is an opportunity to play a significant part in a team that aims to maximise Protein's creative strengths, continuing its core ambition of shaping new ways of making and presenting dance theatre.
-For more information and how to apply, go to Work With Us.
+It is intended that the post will grow along with the company into a more full-time position.

 Photo competition winner